WA9ONY/Pico-RP2040/README2.md

 <img width="386" height="352" src="/Images/SolderingIron2.png">
 </p>

-Bend the two vertical wires into a "M" shape.
+Bend the two vertical wires into a "M" shape and the holder is ready for the soldering iron.

 <p align="center">
 <img width="320" height="434" src="/Images/SolderingIron3.png">